Carbonique/sui-auto-discovery/README.md

 ## How it works

-A tiny Go program that does the following:
+The Go binary does the following:

 1. Fetch all containers from the Docker socket
 2. Look for containers with sui.app.xxx labels